JMuffin/Laskomex_lm8_homeassistant/README.md

 Integration is based on ESP8266 using Wemos D1 mini.
 Wemos with PCB sits in a custom printed holder (ESP-holder.stl).
+With that USB port is easy accessible through drilled hole on right side of Laskomex case.
 All connections are made through 3 SPDT relays.

 ESPHome (Domofon.yaml) sends the status to Home Assistant.
-Then Node-RED automations (flows.json) take care of all notifications and opening schema.
+Then Node-RED automations (flows.json) takes care of all notifications and opening schema.
+Remenber to update api key, ota password and wifi setting in yaml file befor uploading to ESP.

 Incoming chime is based on optoisolator and voltage comparator to eliminate all insufficient signals.
 Than, based on signal duration, divided to 3 options: Door open, Wrong code, Ringing.